 Commercial paper is unsecured debt issued by a company, and which has a short maturity - in the range of one to 270 days.
 The duration of this debt is kept short in order to avoid the filing requirements of the Securities and Exchange Commission.

-Commercial paper is typically issued when a company needs cash for short-term operating requirements, such as the replenishment of work capital.
+Commercial paper is typically issued when a company needs cash for short-term operating requirements, such as the replenishment of working capital.
 Commercial paper is sold at a discount from its face value.
 The discount at which it is sold is larger for longer-term instruments, since a larger interest rate is needed to attract investors for a longer period of time.

 A company wishing to sell commercial paper can do so directly to investors, usually to larger ones that can buy up large amounts of debt, such as money market funds.
 A dealer may assist in selling the commercial paper in exchange for a commission.